walkerdb/supreme_court_transcripts/README.md

 ## Where does this come from?

-All data retrieved on May 30, 2017 from [oyez.org](https://www.oyez.org)'s public api.
+All data is retrieved weekly from [oyez.org](https://www.oyez.org)'s public api.
 Read more about the Oyez project [here](https://www.oyez.org/about).

 [Licensed as CC-BY-NC to Oyez, Inc.](https://www.oyez.org/license), a collaboration of Cornell’s Legal Information Institute, Chicago-Kent College of Law, and Justia.com.